aj2004/LED_Flash/README.md

 PWM Mode:

 `myPWM_LED.flash(500, 2000, 25, 255);`
-This will flash 500ms ON at ~10% brightness, then 2 seconds OFF at 100% brightness.
+This will flash 500ms at ~10% brightness, then 2 seconds at 100% brightness.

 RGB Mode: